 8. Drop-down menu

 Although not quite as common, some brands even choose to put their post-click landing page links right in their drop-down menus from the navigation.
 Marketo is an example that makes great use of this method.

 The first image below shows that when visitors hover their mouse over the “Products” heading, the post-click landing page link, “Watch 4 minute demo,” is listed at the bottom of the drop-down menu.
 When the visitor clicks this link, they are brought to the demo post-click landing page (image #2) where they can submit their information on the relatively short form:

 As the examples in this post demonstrate, post-click landing pages don’t always have to be standalone pages from your website.
 As long as you know where to include your link, it can be an effective technique to generate post-click landing page traffic.

-Whether you opt to place your post-click landing page link on your website or not, start building your own high-converting landing page with Instapage, today.
-Not only will you enjoy 100% customization with our designer-friendly platform, you’ll also the industry’s most advanced A/B testing analytics.
+Whether you opt to place your post-click landing page link on your website or not, start building your own high-converting landing page with Instapage.
+Sign-up for an Enterprise demo today.